xan1242/MPFmaster/README.md

 # Credits

-- Nicknine - the initial mpftotext script from which this tool was based on
+- Nicknine - the initial mpftotext script from which this tool was based on and specific code from VGMStream
+- VGMStream project - header parsing for GSTR / EA Layer 3